LacledesLAN/gamesvr-ioquake3/server-cvars.md

 ## Team Arena

-ioquake3 fully supports the team arena expansion.
+ioQuake3 fully supports the team arena expansion.
 The Team Arena expansion adds new modes, weapons, maps, team power-ups and other content.
 Simply treat it like a mod by adding `+set fs_game missionpack` to the command line.
 Also you will have to provide the pak0.pk3 file and mount it if you are using docker.

 -v ~/q3a-assets/missionpack/pak0.pk3:/app/missionpack/pak0.pk3

-Every game mode that is available in stock quake 3 is available in Team Arena only difference is the added content.
+Every game mode that is available in stock Quake 3 is available in Team Arena only difference is the added content.

 | Game Mode        | Description                                              |
 | :--------------- | --------------------------------------------------------- |